FlooringMarketingThatBooksHigh-TicketInstalls

 Meta Ads

-→Where Facebook and Instagram actually work — design portfolio, financing offers, retargeting people who looked at specific material pages.
+→Where Facebook and Instagram actually work for flooring — design portfolio and install video, financing offers, retargeting people who looked at a specific material page.

 Local SEO

-→Map pack ranking for material-specific searches, Google Business Profile optimization, managed reviews.
+→Map pack ranking for material-specific and "near me" searches, Google Business Profile optimization, managed reviews — the local surface where you beat the big boxes.

 Web Design

-→Fast flooring websites with material galleries, financing calculators, schema markup.
+→Fast flooring websites with material galleries, before-and-after sliders, financing calculators, and schema markup built to convert a design-conscious buyer.

 Reviews

-→Steady reviews.
-Trust signals matter on big-ticket purchases.
+→Steady reviews tied to completed installs.
+Trust signals matter on a big-ticket purchase researched for weeks.

 AI Tools

-→AI receptionist for inquiry calls.
+→AI receptionist for inquiry calls so a showroom question never goes to voicemail.
 Follow-up for the 30-90 day shopper comparing quotes.

 Why this approach works for flooring